Salomón Lerner Ghitis: Political career

 In 2001, Lerner was general coordinator of the Civil Association Transparencia which observed the 2001 general elections.
 Afterwards he became a member of the editorial board of the daily newspaper La República.
 He also managed the campaign of left-wing nationalist Ollanta Humala for both the 2006 and the 2011 presidential elections.

-Prime Minister
+Prime minister

 On 28 July 2011, newly elected president Ollanta Humala appointed Salomón Lerner to be President of the Council of Ministers of Peru.
 His government had congressional support of the Peru Wins and Possible Peru parliamentary groups.
 During his tenure, the government of Peru was marked by internal and external debate over the political orientation of the cabinet and Lerner's ability to control, the suspension of the President's 2nd Vice President and some members of Congress, coupled with social mobilisations and heavy protests, including a dispute over the $4.8 billion Conga gold mining investment project by a Canadian company.
-On 10 December, he resigned as Prime Minister, without directly referencing to the mining conflict and was succeeded by his Interior Minister Oscar Valdés.
+On 10 December, he resigned as Prime Minister, without directly referencing to the mining conflict and was succeeded by his Interior Minister Óscar Valdés.